Storm Updates: Imelda Drenches Texas As Humberto Menaces Bermuda

 Imelda is bringing "heavy rains and significant flash flooding" that are expected to spread inland over the next couple of days, according to the National Weather Service.
 The center of the storm is currently some 65 miles north of Houston — but it's creeping along at 5 mph, raising the chances of dangerous floods.

 Flash flood watches are currently in place for southeast Texas and the far southwestern corner of Louisiana, the NWS says.
 Sections of Louisiana will see 4 to 8 inches of rain, with isolated totals of up to 10 inches possible.

-In the Atlantic Ocean, Humberto's core "is expected to pass just to the northwest and north of Bermuda later tonight," the National Hurricane Center says.
+Out in the Atlantic Ocean, Humberto grew larger and more powerful Wednesday morning.
+Its core "is expected to pass just to the northwest and north of Bermuda later tonight," the National Hurricane Center says.

-The storm grew larger and more powerful Wednesday morning, with maximum sustained winds of nearly 120 mph, with higher gusts.
+The storm has maximum sustained winds of nearly 120 mph, with higher gusts.
 Humberto is projecting hurricane-force winds for up to 105 miles from its center, with tropical storm-force winds extending for nearly 200 miles.

 The Bermuda Weather Service is warning residents to prepare for squalls, gale-force winds and heavy rain, along with powerful thunderstorms.
 Humberto is moving east-northeast at nearly 16 mph, the NHC says.